fraimwork/fraimwork/README.md

 # Fraimwork

-A web app that allows users to interact with their codebase's frameworks.
+A web app that enables intelligent interaction with framework-based repositories.